 2. Recommends the adoption of a standard class period for all campuses.
+Completed.

 3. Recommends the adoption of a class scheduling software package.
+Will not be implemented.

-4. Recommends the adoption of a common digital campus calendar software package.

-5. Recommends the adoption of a standing Calendar Committee.
+- 4. Recommends the adoption of a common digital campus calendar software package.
+Will not be implemented. - 5.
+Recommends the adoption of a standing Calendar Committee.
+Completed.